 The definition also builds upon the Commonwealth’s focus on English language arts and mathematics as the specific academic areas that will be assessed by PARCC and then used in the postsecondary environment to help determine readiness for—or placement into—entry-level, credit-bearing courses.
 Thus, Massachusetts’ definition of college and career readiness is designed to link to the Commonwealth’s future K-12 assessment instruments and higher education placement policy for English language arts and mathematics.

 Finally, the definition is based on the foundation that students will have developed consistent, challenging, intellectual growth, in all subject areas, throughout their high school program as a result of the full implementation of the Massachusetts Curriculum Frameworks (which include the Common Core State Standards) and the MassCore recommended course of study.
 Underpinning Massachusetts’ definition of College and Career Readiness are all of the Commonwealth’s P-12 teaching and learning policies that address students’ diverse learning challenges and support the abilities of all students’ to learn and achieve.

+Recognizing that, as articulated by the Board of Higher Education’s Study Group on Civic Learning and Engagement , the definition did not “address the specific civic learning and engagement competencies which entering college students must demonstrate,” the definition was revised in January 2016.
+The Board of Elementary and Secondary Education’s Working Group on Civic Learning and Engagement included among in its final report a recommendation that the Department establish an interagency group to “revise the definition of college and career readiness to include readiness for civic life.”
+A working group comprised of representatives from ESE and DHE met in December 2015 to revise the definition, which was approved by both the Board of Higher Education and Board of Elementary and Secondary Education on January 26, 2016.